-There is solid evidence that having a positive attitude about your surgery and recovery process will help speed your healing.
+There is solid evidence that having a positive attitude about your surgery and recovery process will help increase your healing rate.
 According to researchers who reviewed 16 different studies about positive mental attitude and healing, the right frame of mind can make a huge difference.
 The studies covered over 30 years and different types of surgery, but they all came to this conclusion.
 So if you’re wondering “Does positive thinking help?”
 The answer is a resounding, “Yes!”

 How does positive thinking help?

 The exact reason positive thinkers tend to have better surgical healing outcomes is still not completely understood.
-Scientists have a few theories to explain the benefit of positive thinking including:
+Scientists do however, have a few theories to explain the benefit of positive thinking:

-While the precise reason why positive thinking helps may elude scientists, the benefits are still very real.
+While the precise reason why positive thinking helps may elude scientists, the benefits of choosing an optimistic psyche through any adversity are very real.

 How can you become a positive thinker?